Author: Jadranka Bokan

 -create mind maps: GoConqr

-– GI app for learning words at the level A1: Deutschtrainer (only German)
+– App for learning words at the level A1 (powered by Goethe Institute): Deutschtrainer (only German)

 Aaaand finally… Here goes to the tips: